JosephAyo/EAgric/README.md

 <br><br>

 <h1> App Permissions </h1>
-The app would requires some permissions from te device to function whic without it, it might not function properly.
+The app would requires some permissions from te device to function which without it, it might not function properly.
 Some of which are:
 <br><br>
 <ol>
 <li> Internet connection: </li> This is required for coonection to the app database and online services so as to load news update, refresh weather reports and enable the sending and receival of news in the chat environment.